Cleo (magazine): Readership figures 2013–14

 It appears that Bauer's changes did not improve the continuing drop in circulation of Cleo magazine.
 Cleo suffered a steady decline in circulation due to changes in the way media was consumed and the failure of publishers in the 1990s and 2000s (decade) to follow their readers online.
 Statistics showed Cleo suffered a 28.2% drop between September 2013 and September 2014, with a readership size of 173,000 in September 2014.

 Bauer Media however argued that it experienced a 100% increase in "social media growth" in that time period, suggesting that indeed the reason why readership figures fell was due to the movement from print media to the online world of blogs, forums and Facebook.
 They also stated that the best that Bauer Media could do to ensure the continuation of Australian magazines like Cleo was to minimise its production costs and hope that it can catch up with digital media.

-Final issue 2016
+Closure and IP acquisition

 On 20 January 2016, Bauer Media Group confirmed that Cleo magazine would close in Australia after more than 40 years of publication, with the final issue being March, on sale 22 February.
 Cleo magazine's final cover, for the March edition, would feature Jesinta Campbell.

-Mercury Capital acquisition
+The international editions in Indonesia, Malaysia, Singapore, and Thailand were unaffected by the closure.
+The Indonesian edition ceased publication in 2017, followed in 2020 by the closure of the Malaysian and Singaporean editions.
+The Thai edition is still operating, however, now digital only.

 In June 2020, Cleo was acquired by the Sydney investment firm Mercury Capital as part of its acquisition of several of Bauer Media's former Australian and New Zealand titles.

+International editions

+Cleo Singapore was launched in 1994, Cleo Malaysia in 1995, Cleo Thailand launched in 1997, and Cleo Indonesia was launched in 2007 as an international license under the Femina Group.
+A South African edition was also briefly published from 2007.